Our Summer So Far...

-Mr. Jack Reilly
+Former Councilman Jack Reilly

-Assemblywoman Cheryl R. Brown
+Assemblywoman Cheryl P. Brown

 The purpose of the Tachikawa-San Bernardino Sister City Program is to promote international understanding and friendship between citizens of the United States and Japan.
 The Sister Cities Program has offered an opportunity for people of all ages to experience, explore and absorb other cultures through long term partnerships established at the local level.